imhurl23/tempurature_monitoring/README.md

 #### To replicate our work:
 * The RaspberryPiCode is to be downloaded onto the home folder of a raspberry pi device with configured tempurature sensors.
 See (https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/temperature/#:~:text=Connect%20pin%201%20to%20the,your%20finger%20against%20the%20sensor.) for tempurature sensor setup.
 Place all these code files in the home folder of the pi.
-* If you would like to create a similar webpage: the django_webpage directory contains all nessacary code and can be deployed on different severs.
-We used lightsial.
+* If you would like to create a similar webpage: the django_webpage directory contains all necessary code and can be deployed on different severs.
+We used an AWS lightsial server.